rainlab/user-plugin/README.md

 We can add any other additional fields here too, such as `phone`, `company`, etc.

-## Chance minimum required password length
+## Change minimum required password length

 By default the User plugin requires a minimum password length of 8 characters.
 You can extend the `User` model and override the validation rules to change these requirements.